-- D. The criteria to be considered for evaluation for reappointment and promotion are found in the letters of appointment/reappointment and as those described in Article 13, Section 3(b) for tenure track faculty, if relevant.
+- D. In the event that the deadline for completion of a step cannot be met, a request for extension and supporting rationale shall be forwarded to the academic unit chair/director, dean, or Provost prior to said deadline.
+The request and rationale shall be included in the candidate's file. - 1.
+The academic unit chair/director, dean, or Provost shall accept or reject the request for extension within one (1) week of its receipt.
+Rationale for the decision shall be included in the candidate's file. - 2.
+Extension of the deadline at any level does not automatically extend future deadlines. - E. The criteria to be considered for evaluation for reappointment and promotion are found in the letters of appointment/reappointment and as those described in Article 13, Section 3(b) for tenure track faculty, if relevant.
 If an Assistant Professor of Instruction or an Assistant Professor of Practice is not required to engage in research activities, those criteria will not apply.
-Professional activities submitted by the faculty member shall be considered in the evaluation, including the achievement of additional credentials, such as a relevant terminal degree. - E. It is not necessary for departments and units to compose additional formal guidelines for evaluation and promotion of non-tenure-track faculty.
+Professional activities submitted by the faculty member shall be considered in the evaluation, including the achievement of additional credentials, such as a relevant terminal degree. - F. By majority vote of the bargaining unit faculty, academic units that have nontenure track faculty members shall adopt formal guidelines for evaluation and promotion of non-tenure-track faculty in accordance with the schedule for approval and revisions of RTP guidelines prescribed in Article 13, Section 6(A)(3).
 The specific duties of each NTT faculty member are to be identified in each appointment letter and may differ among faculty members and from year to year according to the needs of the academic unit.
-The duties specified in current the letter of appointment form the basis for evaluation of NTT faculty. - F. All tenured faculty and all NTT faculty of a higher rank in the academic unit shall constitute the NTT Evaluation Committee.
-For academic units with fewer than three (3) tenured and NTT faculty of a higher rank, eligible faculty from outside the academic unit shall be added so that the committee has three (3) members.
+The duties specified in current the letter of appointment form the basis for evaluation of NTT faculty.

+- G. In each department or school, all NTT faculty of a higher rank and all tenured faculty shall constitute the NTT Evaluation Committee.
+For academic units with fewer than three (3) NTT faculty of a higher rank and tenured faculty, faculty from outside the academic unit shall be added so that the committee has three (3) members.
 The process used to identify these outside members is the same as is used in the RTP process, Article 13, in accordance with the same college rules.
-These outside members may be tenured faculty or NTT faculty of higher rank.
-The academic unit chair/director shall call an organizational meeting where the committee shall elect a chair from its members. - G. The candidate's file shall include evidence of teaching performance, as described in Article 13, Section 3(E), and shall include evidence of service and scholarly achievement if such duties are listed in the current letter of appointment. - H. There is no external review process for reappointment or promotion of NTT faculty.
+These outside members may be NTT faculty of higher rank or tenured faculty.
+The academic unit chair/director shall call an organizational meeting where the committee shall elect a chair from its members. - H. The candidate's file shall include evidence of teaching performance, as described in Article 13, Section 3(B.1.e. and f., and shall include evidence of service and scholarly achievement if such duties are listed in the current letter of appointment. - I. There is no external review process for reappointment or promotion of NTT faculty.